 \section{Related Work}

-Classical routing problems underpin multi-robot pickup-and-delivery.
-The Traveling Salesman Problem (TSP) and its multi-agent generalization (mTSP) formalize distance-minimizing tours over destinations and have driven much of the algorithmic progress in combinatorial optimization \cite{junger1995traveling, bektas2006multiple}.
-Vehicle Routing Problems (VRP) extend these ideas to fleets under capacity and size constraints \cite{toth2002vehicle, eksioglu2009vehicle}, and modern heuristics/solvers operationalize capacitated variants in practice (e.g., OR-Tools CVRP) \cite{ortools_cvrp}.
-These models, however, typically optimize \emph{direct} source-to-destination transportation and do not consider the idea of agents exchanging materials.
+Classical routing problems such as the Traveling Salesman Problem (TSP), its multi-agent variant (mTSP), and Vehicle Routing Problems (VRP) provide the foundations for distance-minimizing logistics and fleet coordination~\cite{junger1995traveling,bektas2006multiple,toth2002vehicle,eksioglu2009vehicle,ortools_cvrp}.
+These approaches model assignment and capacity constraints effectively, but typically assume direct source-to-destination transport and do not explicitly consider relay-based exchanges between robots.

-Multi-Agent Path Finding (MAPF), and its pickup-and-delivery extension (MAPD), address collision-free coordination for teams with evolving task sets.
-MAPF is NP-hard under time- or distance-optimal objectives, motivating a rich algorithmic ecosystem (CBS/ICBS, ICTS, SAT-based formulations, and network-flow reductions) \cite{sharon2015conflict, sharon2013increasing, surynek2016efficient, yu2013multi}.
-Surveys chart both optimal and suboptimal solvers and their push toward real-world settings \cite{gao2024review, salzman2020research}, alongside scalable decoupled heuristics \cite{barer2014suboptimal, han2020ddm}.
-For pickup-and-delivery, offline and online variants couple task assignment with path planning and deadlock avoidance \cite{liu2019task, ma2017lifelong}.
-Rolling-horizon approaches repeatedly solve assignment/routing over receding windows to balance responsiveness and tractability \cite{song2016rolling, wang2015rolling}.
-While these works coordinate \emph{who goes where and when}, they generally do so under direct transport assumptions (i.e., pickup $\rightarrow$ delivery) and do not \emph{structure the environment} with optimized relay backbones.

-Steiner trees provide a classical lens for connecting required terminals with optional intermediate points to minimize cost \cite{hwang1992steiner}.
-Figure~\ref{fig:steiner-vs-mst} illustrates the effect for three terminals: introducing a single Steiner (relay) point shortens the network compared to the Minimum Spanning Tree.
-This perspective naturally captures \emph{relay selection}: the source and goals are terminals, while candidate relay sites act as Steiner nodes.
-Our \emph{Voronoi-Constrained Steiner Trunk} blends geometric Voronoi interfaces with a metric-closure/Minimum Spanning Tree (MST) heuristic to obtain a sparse, reproducible backbone that scales to large instances.
-Unlike TSP/VRP/MAPD formulations that directly plan robot tours, our two-stage design first optimizes the \emph{shared transport network} and then schedules robot actions to realize the induced flows.